microsoftgraph/microsoft-graph-docs/concepts/security-qradar-siemintegration.md

 Security alerts are highly privileged data typically viewable only by security response personnel and global administrators within an organization.
 For this reason, the steps required to configure the integration of a tenant’s security alerts with SIEM systems require an Azure AD Global Administrator account.
 This account is only needed one time, during setup, to request your organization’s security alerts be sent to Azure Monitor.

+> [!NOTE]
-> **Note:** Currently, the Azure Monitor Diagnostic settings blade does not support configuration of tenant-level resources.
+> Currently, the Azure Monitor Diagnostic settings blade does not support configuration of tenant-level resources.
 Microsoft Graph Security API alerts are a tenant-level resource, which requires using the Azure Resource Manager API to configure Azure Monitor to support consumption of your organization’s security alerts.

 1. In your Azure subscription (can be found under "All services"), register "microsoft.insights" (Azure Monitor) as a resource provider.
  > **Note:** Do not register "Microsoft.SecurityGraph" (Microsoft Graph Security API) as a resource provider in your Azure subscription, as “Microsoft.SecurityGraph” is a tenant-level resource as explained above.
 Tenant level configuration will be part of #6 below.